cap-ntu/FedReID/README.md

 You can follow the following steps to preprocess datasets:

 1. Download all datasets to `data_preprocess/data` folder.
 2. We provide the Json files for spliting the small datasets.
+(We haven't officially release the `split.json` files.
+Please send an email with short introduction to request for them.)
 3. Run the following script to prepare all datasets:
     ```
     python prepare_all_datasets.py